 Who Resides at Rudolfinum

 Everyone who loves art.
-Officially, this is a home of the Czech Philharmonic, Rudolfinum Gallery, Czech Chamber Music Society, and Café Rudolfinum.
+Officially, this is a home of the Czech Philharmonic, Galerie Rudolfinum, Czech Chamber Music Society, and Café Rudolfinum.

 Czech Philharmonic